 Below is an example of a simple crosshair that will work in almost any scenario.

-There’s absolutely nothing wrong with the default keybindings in VALORANT, especially when it comes to each of the four abilities.
-If you want to make a change, you’re welcome to use mouse button four and five—but it’s not necessary.
+There's absolutely nothing wrong with the default keybindings in VALORANT, especially when it comes to each of your abilities.
+If you want to make a change or two, mouse button four and five are good choices.

-One thing you can change, though, is your jump keybinding.
-If you bind jump to Mouse Wheel Down (or up), rather than the spacebar, you’ll have a much easier time bunny hopping.
-You can also bind jump to both the spacebar and the mouse wheel if you’re having trouble adjusting.
+One thing you should change, though, is your jump keybinding.
+If you bind jump to Mouse Wheel Down (or up), rather than spacebar, you'll have a much easier time bunny hopping.
+You can also bind jump to both the spacebar and the mouse wheel if you're having trouble adjusting.

-VALORANT has been deliberately designed by Riot to look minimalistic so it can thrive in a competitive environment and run on anyone’s computer.
+VALORANT has been designed to look as minimalistic as possible, so it can thrive in a competitive environment and run on anyone's computer.

 In tactical shooters, you want to avoid unnecessary terrain or colors getting in your line of sight.
 In this case, lower-end video settings are generally the way to go.

-The difference between low and high settings shouldn’t make a great deal of a difference to your gameplay, but it’ll give you a slight edge.
-If you can see even a pixel clearer than your opponent, you’ll have the advantage.
+The difference between low and high settings shouldn't make a great deal of a difference to your gameplay, but low settings could give you a slight edge.
+If you can see even a pixel clearer than your opponent, you'll have the advantage.

 Here's an example of low to medium video settings.

 The default map settings in VALORANT give you just a small proportion of the full map.
-If you’re on one bombsite and your enemies are on the other, it can be difficult to make out their positions.
-You could be rotating and missing out on vital information.
+If you're on one bombsite and your enemies are on the other, it can be difficult to make out their positions.
+This could lead to you missing out on vital information.

-The settings below will give you more clarity and allow you to see the entire map at all times.
-It might take some time to get used to this, but it’s well worth the effort.
+The settings below should give you more clarity and allow you to see the entire map at all times.
+It might take some time to get used to, but it's well worth the effort.